 My great-grandmother's wooden palette and a few of her paintings hang in my studio.
 I never knew her, yet I am able to connect with her through the art she left in this world.
 I love the idea of creating something that transcends time.
 It's a cool possibility to have a dialog with somebody in the future.

 Southern musical influences became important to me as a teenager when I marched in a traveling drum & bugle corps.
 After high school, I gravitated toward theatre design and landed a job painting large-scale backdrops in Albuquerque.
 I graduated from University of Kansas with degrees in Art Education and Studio Art (Textile Design & Painting).
+Music and theater friends have always been my biggest influences.
+Thus, the musical subject matter and the bold, large scale.

-Over the years, I have worked as a kindergarten teacher, a graphic designer and a technical illustrator, plus raised 3 amazing children.
-I also teach creativity seminars, painting workshops, and lead art museum tours.
 In recent years, we moved around to care for aging parents, then followed our children/grandchildren to new locations.
 I have become a minimalist in my studio practices, really honing down what is absolutely necessary to create.
 My studio has been a warehouse, a balcony, and a boat.
-Sometimes I use oil paint and a French easel, sometimes watercolor in a tiny Altoids tin.
+Sometimes I use oil paint and a french easel, sometimes watercolor in a tiny Altoids tin.
 In 2017 we settled in Austin Texas.
-With a dedicated studio. it's back to 4 inch brushes and large canvases.
+With a dedicated studio, it's back to 4 inch brushes and large canvases.